Culture rallies for Ukraine in Berlin | DW | 06.03.2022

 "Kyiv, Odesa, Lviv and Kharkiv are European metropolises that have survived all the catastrophes of the 20th century, first that of Stalinism, then that of German rule.
 Now war and terror have returned to Ukraine."

-A long list of renowned writers including influential Ukrainian poet and novelist Yuri Andrukhovych, Belarusian journalist, author and Nobel Prize in Literature winner Svetlana Alexievich, Polish public intellectual Olga Tokarczuk, author and Nobel laureate Mario Vargas Llosa and the German-Iranian author Navid Kermani, winner of the German Peace Prize of the German Book Trade were spoke at the event.
+A long list of renowned writers including influential Ukrainian poet and novelist Yuri Andrukhovych, Belarusian journalist, author and Nobel laureate Svetlana Alexievich, Polish public intellectual Olga Tokarczuk, author and Nobel laureate Mario Vargas Llosa and the German-Iranian author Navid Kermani, winner of the German Peace Prize of the German Book Trade, spoke at the event.
 Berlin-based Ukrainian musician Yuriy Gurzhy, of band Rotfront, and the Volny Choir from Belarus were among the performers.

 The organizers expressed hope that a change in thinking will carry into Russia.
 "Despite censorship and propaganda, the truth about this war will also reach Russia," said a statement of solidarity with the people of Ukraine.
 "The images of the bombings in the center of Kharkiv, of the clouds of smoke over the residential districts of Kyiv, of the dead and of the millions on the run.
 Be it in Warsaw, Paris, Sarajevo or Berlin: we must not remain silent."